 One possible answer could be the age gap between survey respondents and today’s teenagers and young adults.
 About 63% of survey respondents were over the age of 35.
 Although most survey respondents said that their substance use did not lead to addiction, they may feel that today’s teens are more susceptible to addiction, which could explain the disconnect in the data between perceptions and reality of past experiences.

 The Recovery Village recognizes that regardless of why or when teens use drugs, they deserve research-backed treatment if they struggle with addiction.
 If you or a teen you know need help with addiction, call today to learn more about treatment options.

 The Substance Abuse and Mental Health Services Administration.
-“Key Substance Use and Mental Health Indicators in the United States: Results from the 2017 National Survey on Drug Use and Health.”
+“Key Substance Use and Mental Health Indi[…] Drug Use and Health.”
 September 2018.
 Accessed June 2019.

 The Recovery Village aims to improve the quality of life for people struggling with substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare providers.